ahepp/ahepp.github.io/_posts/2024-04-13-buildroot-pi0w.md

 Now let's configure our wifi settings.
 We'll want to [add a rootfs overlay][os-overlay-commit], and I've chosen to copy the WPA supplicant configuration from the FAT formatted `/boot` partition of the SD card every time the system boots.
+Note that overlay permissions are preserved, and if you examine the linked diff carefully you will see that `/etc/init.d/S01config has permissions 755.
 I probably should have mounted the filesystem as read only, since we would really be unhappy if the system somehow decided to corrupt `/boot`.
 Since our interface configuration doesn't have any secrets in it, I've simply [added it to the overlay][os-interfaces-commit].